ChernegaSergiy/table-magic/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the CSSM Unlimited License v2 (CSSM-ULv2).
+See the [LICENSE](LICENSE) file for details.

-## Acknowledgements
+## Acknowledgments

 - Inspired by the Python [PrettyTable](https://github.com/jazzband/prettytable) library
 - Thanks to all contributors who have helped shape TableMagic